-The extension to the Mosh House is an assembly of simple forms designed to embrace the outdoors.
+The extension to the Mosh House is an assembly of simple forms designed as a pavilion to embrace the outdoors.

 We worked with minimal, clearly defined key elements knowing that the clients would appreciate the clarity and lack of clutter.